 LEAs with 30 or more English learners and/or 15 or more long-term English learners must include specific actions in the LCAP related to, at a minimum:

-acquisition programs, as defined in EC Section 306, provided to students, and
+Language acquisition programs, as defined in EC Section 306, provided to students, and

-development for teachers.
+Professional development for teachers.

-an LEA has both 30 or more English learners and 15 or more long-term English learners, the LEA must include actions for both English learners and long-term English learners.
+Ifan LEA has both 30 or more English learners and 15 or more long-term English learners, the LEA must include actions for both English learners and long-term English learners.

-LEAs eligible for technical assistance pursuant to EC sections 47607.3, 52071, 52071.5, 52072, or 52072.5, commonly referred to as Differentiated Assistance, must include specific actions within the LCAP to implement the work underway as part of technical assistance.
+LEAs eligible for technical assistance pursuant to EC sections 47607.3, 52071, 52071.5, 52072, or 52072.5, must include specific actions within the LCAP related to its implementation of the work underway as part of technical assistance.
+The most common form of this technical assistance is frequently referred to as Differentiated Assistance.

 LEAs that have Red Dashboard indicators for (1) a school within the LEA, (2) a student group within the LEA, and/or (3) a student group within any school within the LEA must include one or more specific actions within the LCAP: